gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ## What's next

 Now that you've developed and deployed your first Terraform module, try creating another module that leverages the module you just created.
-For example, an AWS API Gateway HTTP API with an AWS Lambda integration.
-Alternatively, write a test using [Terratest](https://terratest.gruntwork.io/) that confirms your module creates resources as you'd expect.
+For example, make your Lambda function available via a URL using an [AWS API Gateway HTTP API](modules/terraform-aws-lambda/api-gateway-proxy/) with an AWS Lambda integration.
+Then, write a test using [Terratest](https://terratest.gruntwork.io/) that confirms your module creates resources as you'd expect.

 Finally, consider what other resources you would create to make your modules ready to use in production.
-You would likely need to add logs, metrics, and additional AWS IAM policies to grant the Lambda access to other AWS resources such as Amazon Cloudwatch, DynamoDB, or SQS.
+You would likely need to add [logs](../../reference/modules/terraform-aws-monitoring/logs/), [metrics](../../reference/modules/terraform-aws-monitoring/metrics/), and [alerting](../../reference/modules/terraform-aws-monitoring/alarms/).

 In [Using a module](../usage/using-a-module.md), we'll create the same resources defined in your modules using a pre-built Gruntwork module.